 Designate planting sites for each of the plants.
 Tomatoes and melons require adequate spacing for growth and fruit production.
 Tomatoes grow upright, and you can use tomato cages to encourage a more upright growth.
 Melons grow on vines that spread in all directions.
 You can use supports to encourage the vines to grow upward to save space.

-Choose sites with bright all-day sun and air circulation, and allot at least 5 to 6 square feet for each crop.
+Choose sites with all-day sun and good air circulation, and allot at least 5 to 6 square feet for each crop.
 Put the tomato plot on the southern or northern side of the garden to avoid shading out the lower-lying crops.

 Step 3: Amend the Soil

 Amend the soil through all three plots to a depth of 6 to 8 inches.
 Dig 3 to 4 inches of organic compost into the topsoil to increase nutrition, drainage and moisture retention.
 Tomatoes, watermelons and cantaloupes are hungry, thirsty plants, and do best with rich, crumbly soil.
 Turn 6-24-24 or 8-32-16 fertilizer into the top 4 inches of soil throughout to encourage quick root establishment.

 Plant watermelons, tomatoes and cantaloupes early enough to accommodate their growing seasons.
 Tomatoes need 45 to 80 days to bear fruit, depending on the cultivar, while watermelons need 70 to 85 days and cantaloupe vines need 70 to 110 days.